Low Commission Realtors: What They Really Charge

 4. Interview multiple agents

-We recommend meeting with at least 2–3 agents before making a decision:
+We recommend meeting with at least 2 to 3 agents before you decide.

 5. Evaluate how they operate